Everything you need to know about the European Aviation Network

 EAN is the world’s first integrated aviation connectivity solution that combines high-capacity satellite coverage with a complementary 4G LTE ground network.
 Built exclusively for Europe’s busy skies, it delivers consistent, reliable, high-speed broadband coverage to aircraft cruising above any of the EU’s 28 member states, as well as Norway and Switzerland.

-Built by a powerful collaboration of leading European communication innovators – including Inmarsat Aviation and Deutsche Telekom – this is a giant leap forward for aviation connectivity.
-Not only that, it’s transformational.
-With a billion passengers flying across Europe each year – that figure predicted to grow to 1.5 billion by 2035 – demand for inflight broadband is set to soar.
-This transformation will equip the industry with a service that satisfies that demand.
+Built by a powerful collaboration of leading European communication innovators – including Inmarsat and Deutsche Telekom – this is a giant leap forward for aviation connectivity.
+With a billion passengers flying across Europe each year – and that figure predicted to grow to 1.5 billion by 2035 – demand for inflight broadband is set to soar.
+EAN will equip the industry with a service that satisfies that demand.

 What does this mean for European airlines?
 With better connectivity comes new, exciting possibilities – and an edge over the rest of the world.